bareos/bareos/manuals/en/developers/pluginAPI.md

 pFuncs
 :   When the loadPlugin entry point is called, the plugin must
-    initialize an entry point structure about the plugin and return a pointer to this structure to Bacula.
-This structure contains pointer to each of the entry points that the plugin must provide for Bacula.
+    initialize an entry point structure about the plugin and return a pointer to this structure to Bareos.
+This structure contains pointer to each of the entry points that the plugin must provide for Bareos.
-    When Bacula is actually running the plugin, it will call the defined entry points at particular times.
+    When Bareos is actually running the plugin, it will call the defined entry points at particular times.
 All entry points must be defined.

-    The pFuncs structure must be defined in static memory because Bacula does not copy it and may refer to the values at any time while the plugin is loaded.
+    The pFuncs structure must be defined in static memory because Bareos does not copy it and may refer to the values at any time while the plugin is loaded.